-The subject property is part of a larger overall project, and development would coincide with the adjacent multifamily property.
+The subject property is part of a larger overall multifamily project, and development will coincide with the adjacent property.
 As such, Rick Engineering has analyzed the post-development hydrology for the overall project area to understand the proposed development holistically.